cranrob/home_vpn/README.md

 6. Reboot your Pi

 ## Step 3: Set up Unattended Upgrades
-Your Rapberry Pi will be exposed to the Internet so it's important that it stays up-to-date!
+Your Raspberry Pi will be exposed to the Internet so it's important that it stays up-to-date!

 1. Install the Unattended Upgrades package
     ```bash